VioletHarmon2002/MyFirstRobot/docs/Process/Learning Journals/elizaveta.md

    - Ensure visibility of facial expressions through the pyramid's opening.
    - Attach the pyramid face securely to the robot dog's head.

+5. **Testing and Refinement**

+- Test the assembled face for stability and fit on the robot.
+   - Verify that the OLED display functions correctly within the pyramid.
+   - Make any necessary adjustments to improve performance or aesthetics.

+## Challenges and Solutions